SupaOhm/Lost-and-Found-Management-System/README.md

 4. **View Matches** — Check notification bell for potential matches between your lost items and found reports
 5. **Search** — Use the search feature to find items matching your needs
 6. **Claim** — Submit a claim on a found item if you believe it's yours
+7. **Track Claim Status** — Monitor your claim from the "Claims & Reports" page
+8. **Access Owner Info** — Once your claim is approved, click the view button to see owner contact details
-7. **Contact** — For lost items, directly contact the reporter using provided email/phone
+9. **Contact** — For lost items, directly contact the reporter using provided email/phone; for approved found item claims, contact info becomes visible
-8. **Manage** — Track your claims and reports from the dashboard, mark items as found/returned
+10. **Manage** — Track your claims and reports from the dashboard, mark items as found/returned, and view claimer contact info after approving claims

 ### For Admins